Topological entropy of Turing complete dynamics: A criterion for positive topological entropy

 \section{A criterion for positive topological entropy}

-In this section we prove the main result of this work, which shows that a special type of Turing machine (what we call a regular Turing machine) has positive topological entropy.
+In this section, we prove our first result, which shows that any Turing machine that belongs to a special class (that we call branching) has positive topological entropy.
 To this end, we exploit the fact that a dynamical system has positive topological entropy if it exhibits an invariant subset where the entropy is positive.